 - Britons Leave Internet Passwords in Wills - Telegrapg 13 October, 2011

-Dr Brauer interviewed in his role as head of creative industries for London-based investment bank Clarity Capital on the possibilities of another digital technology investment bubble in the market.
+Dr Brauer interviewed on BBC Newsnight in his role as head of creative industries for London-based investment bank Clarity Capital on the possibilities of another digital technology investment bubble in the market.

 - Wearable Technology in Lifestyle, Wellbeing, and the Workplace

 - Opportunities and Challenges of AI and Wearables for UK Productivity, Cabinet Office, London, 16 Jan, 2017

 - The Scorpion & the Frog, Lloyds Innovation Awards Keynote, Lloyds of London, London, 26 October, 2016

 - Cybersecurity Realities, Cybercrime Prevention Summitt, San Francisco, 8 October, 2015

 - Wearable Technologies and Privacy Laws, Conference Presentation, Privacy Laws and Business, Queen's College, Cambridge, 8 July, 2014